The island of Oléron is known to produce arguably the best oysters in France – and that is some claim!

 Here the banks are braced with locally cut wooden stays.

-The Oléron oyster shacks were suffering the same fate as much rural infrastructure as young people choose other directions than the hard manual labour of their fathers.
+The Oléron oyster shacks were suffering the same fate as much rural infrastructure because young people are choosing other work directions than the hard manual labour of their fathers.

 Having peeped into the windows of one…